If you’re wondering how to beat a reckless driving ticket in Virginia, you’re in the right place.

 |65 mph||22 mph|

 That example shows the vehicle’s speedometer reading 3 mph slower than the actual travel speed of the car.
 That calibration would potentially be helpful in a reckless driving case.

 In cases where your alleged speed falls on a borderline (like 80 mph) or if you truly believe your speedometer doesn’t read correctly, a calibration may be useful for your defense to fight your reckless driving ticket.

 The GPS defense

 This one’s my favorite!

 I’ve seen people argue that their GPS showed a lower speed than the officer’s radar, and I’ve had many clients tell me that as well.

 Unfortunately, I think the GPS defense fails more often than it works.
-But that’s because people don’t bring all the necessary proof to court.
+But that’s because people don’t bring all the necessary proof to the court.

 To effectively use a GPS defense in traffic court, you need two things: 1. proof of the GPS speed readout at the time the police claim you were speeding, and 2. proof that the GPS was accurate.